nooransari911/tools-and-projects/projects/process pdfs/output files/last iteration.md

 * In ETL, all transformations would be performed on the data in a temporary staging location before loading it directly into the data warehouse.
 * Raw data would not be available to users until processing is complete.

+#### 1.3.5 Key Takeaways: Data Wrangling Introduction

+* Data wrangling is a multi-step process for transforming large amounts of data from multiple sources for analytics.
+* Data wrangling is crucial for data scientists building ML models.
+* Data wrangling steps might overlap, iterate, or not occur in some ingestion processes.
+* Data wrangling steps include discovery, structuring, cleaning, enriching, validating, and publishing.

-### 1.4 Data Wrangling Steps: A Detailed Examination
+### 1.4.
+Data Discovery

-#### 1.4.1 Data Discovery:  Understanding Your Data Sources
+This section delves into the data discovery step of the data wrangling process, emphasizing the iterative nature of this crucial step and its importance in evaluating the suitability of data sources.

+#### 1.4.1 Decisions and Tasks in Discovery

-Data discovery is the initial step in data wrangling, and it's an iterative process that involves different roles (analyst, data scientist, data engineer) focusing on different aspects.
-As a data engineer, your responsibility is to identify potential sources, query them, and analyze the raw data to determine its value for your business purpose.
+The data discovery step is iterative, with different roles (analyst, data scientist, data engineer) focusing on different aspects.
+As a data engineer, your responsibility is to identify potential data sources, query them, and analyze the raw data to determine its value for your business purpose.

-**Key Tasks During Data Discovery:**
+Key tasks during data discovery include:

-* **Determine if a Source Serves Your Business Purpose:**
+* **Determine if a source serves your business purpose:**
     * Identify relationships within and between data sources.
     * Identify data formats (e.g., CSV, Parquet, ORC).
     * Determine the desired data range from each source (e.g., time period or range of attribute values).
-* **Determine Data Organization:**
+* **Determine data organization:**
     * Choose appropriate folder structures and file sizes.
     * Establish partitions for target database tables.
     * Consider access control and security measures.
-* **Determine Required Tools and Skills:**
+* **Determine required tools and skills:**
     * Assess existing tools for storing, securing, transforming, and querying the data.
     * Determine if you have the necessary skills and resources to extract and prepare the data.
-* **Decide Whether to Proceed:**
+* **Decide whether to proceed:**
-    * Based on analysis, you might decide to work with the source or determine that the effort and cost don't justify the value.
+    * Based on your analysis, you might decide to work with the source or determine that the effort and cost don't justify the value.

 #### 1.4.2 Data Discovery Example Scenario

+**Scenario:**

-Imagine a company with a SaaS product that acquires a startup with a different customer support system.
-A data analyst requests the ingestion of support ticket data from both products to analyze the relationships between support experiences, ticket volumes, and contract renewals.
-The analyst wants to know the number and types of technical issues for each customer in 2020, with regional sales teams accessing only their customers.
-The existing sales analytics pipeline uses AWS services and stores customer data in an Amazon Redshift data warehouse, but lacks customer support data.
+* A company with a SaaS product acquires a startup with a different customer support system.
+* A data analyst requests ingestion of support ticket data from both products to analyze relationships between support experiences, ticket volumes, and contract renewals.
+* The analyst wants to know the number and types of technical issues for each customer in 2020, with regional sales teams accessing only their customers.
+* The existing sales analytics pipeline uses AWS services and stores customer data in an Amazon Redshift data warehouse, but lacks customer support data.

-#### 1.4.3 Data Discovery Example: Querying Data Sources
+#### 1.4.3 Data Discovery Example: Query Data Sources

 **Tables:**